HMS Scott (H131): Service

 In June 2010, the ship visited Cardiff to mark the centenary of Robert Falcon Scott's departure from Cardiff on 15 June 1910 for the South Pole, at the start of the Terra Nova Expedition.
 In February 2011, Scott hosted Dafila Scott, Scott's granddaughter, in Antarctica for a month as the Friends of the SPRI's second artist-in-residence.

 The ship returned to Devonport in April 2011.
 With the task of Antarctic patrol taken over by in that year, Scott left Devonport in September to resume deep-water surveying, initially in the Atlantic.
 From November 2013 to June 2014 her most extensive refit to date took place, in Devonport.
 This included coating the hull with Hempasil X3 non-toxic anti-fouling paint, which is expected to increase her fuel efficiency.

 The Ministry of Defence stated in October 2017 that the planned out-of-service date for Scott was to be 2022.
 In February 2022, it was indicated that the out of service date would be extended to 2023.
 In March 2023, and in advance of her purported decommissioning, the Defence Equipment Sales Authority (DESA) listed HMS Scott as for sale.
 However, in May 2023 it was reported that she would receive a major life extension refit and her service life would now be extended up to 2033 when she is likely to be replaced by the second Multi-Role Ocean Surveillance Ship which may be a new-build vessel for the Royal Fleet Auxiliary.
 In the interim, HMS Scott underwent a shorter maintenance period in Gibraltar to continue operations during 2023.

 She visited the United States in 2023 participating in US Navy Fleet Week from the 24th to the 29th May.
 From there she visited Portsmouth, New Hampshire where her ship's company participated in the Portsmouth 400th anniversary celebrations.
 The ship's company also visited the Portsmouth Naval Shipyard Cemetery.
 On 3rd June, 2023 they participated in a Remembrance Service organised by the British & Commonwealth Remembrance Project laying a wreath at the Commonwealth War Graves Commission Royal Navy graves at Portsmouth Naval Shipyard Cemetery.

 It has been reported that Scott would now carry at least one of the new 11-metre survey module variants of the Sea-class workboats being procured for various tasks in the Royal Navy.
 In late 2024, Scott entered refit at A&P Falmouth to extend her service life to the early 2030s.
+Post-refit, the ship returned to sea in June 2026.